Motivational Quotes for Sales Team to Achieve Targets

 4. They like to follow their leaders.

-5. They are self-motivated to be distinguished in the team.
+5. They are self-motivated and aim to stand out within the team.

 Content and Process Theories of Motivation in Psychology